 top of page

-Herbal Extracts (non-alcoholic tinctures)
+Herbal Extracts

-There are many ways to ingest medicinal herbs into the body, including capsules, tablets, teas, powders, medicated enemas, nasal oils, topical massage oils, and herbal extracts (elixirs), tinctures, and syrups.
+There are many ways to ingest medicinal herbs into the body, including capsules, tablets, teas, powders, medicated enemas, nasal oils, topical massage oils, herbal extracts (elixirs), tinctures, and syrups.

 Below are a few Herbal Extracts that I make and stock: